BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_2_Programming_Bitcoind_with_C.md

-# 15.2: Programming Bitcoind with C
+# 15.2: Programming Bitcoind in C with RPC Libraries

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-[§15.1](15_1_Accessing_Bitcoind_with_C.md) laid out the methodology for creating C programs based on RPC calls to `bitcoind`.
-We're now going to show the potential of that C programming by laying out a simplistic, first cut of an actual Bitcoin program.
+[§15.1](15_1_Accessing_Bitcoind_with_C.md) laid out the methodology for creating C programs using RPC and JSON libraries.
+We're now going to show the potential of those C libraries by laying out a simplistic, first cut of an actual Bitcoin program.

 ## Planning for Your Code